Skip to main content

 The Guard API follows a structured evaluation process for each request:

-3. Threshold evaluation: Detection confidence scores are compared against your configured thresholds (L1-L4)
+4. Threshold evaluation: Detection scores are compared against policy thresholds

 This layered approach ensures both performance and accuracy, with your feedback continuously improving detection quality.